Brief overview of crickets

 What do crickets look like?

-There are more than 900 species of crickets found living across the world; in our area, two of the most common species are the camel cricket and the house cricket.
+There are more than 900 species of crickets found living across the world; two of the most common cricket species in our area are the camel cricket and the house cricket.

-Camel Cricket - Camel crickets were named because of their humpbacked appearance; they also have large, powerful legs that they use for jumping out of harm’s way.
-Adults grow to be ½ to1 ½ inches in length and are light brown to dark brown.
+Camel crickets were named because of their humpbacked appearance; they also have large, powerful legs that they use for jumping out of harm’s way.
+Adults grow to be ½ to 1 ½ inches in length and are light brown to dark brown.
 Some of their body segments may be mottled or have dark bands on them.
-Camel crickets do not possess sound producing organs and do not chirp.
+Camel crickets do not possess sound-producing organs and do not chirp.

 Where am I likely to see crickets?